 - Open the Test Data settings page and click the Add New button in the Dynamic Data section.

 Key in a name for your dynamic data group, consisting of letters, numbers, and underscores.
 Spaces and special characters are not supported.

 Key in a description for your dynamic data placeholder so members of your team can understand at a glance the placeholder’s purpose.

 Click the Choose File button to select the CSV file.
 When uploaded, each row is converted to a placeholder in the format

 Now you can update your dynamic data as needed by clicking Edit or Delete on the right-hand side of any item in the list.

-Note: To avoid disrupting your test runs, you must provide sufficient data for each tester.
+Note: To avoid disrupting your test runs, you must provide sufficient data for the run to complete.
 We cover this in the next section.

-When a test executes, each tester is assigned one unique row of dynamic data.
-To ensure you have sufficient data for multiple testers, use the following calculation:
+When an automated run executes, each test run will use one unique row of dynamic data.
+To ensure you have sufficient data, use the following calculation:

 (Tests x Browsers or Platforms) x 6 Testers